dcdunkan/syntax-highlighter-bot/README.md

     edited later.
   - If no `pre` or `code` (multiline) entities were found, highlights the whole message.
 Useful if you forgot to format them before sending.

+  <h3 id="forced-highlighting-optional-args" href="#forced-highlighting-optional-args">Optional Arguments</h3>

-  - You can optionally pass arguments separated by commas or white spaces.
+  You can optionally pass arguments separated by commas or white spaces.
 The accepted arguments are integers corresponding to the position of the `pre`/`code` entity in the message.
 Starting from 1.
 See the example below.

+  - Passing `w` or `no-wrap`, or `nw` will highlight the text without wrapping it.
+The image will scale to the maximum content length.
+It is useful when highlighting some terminal logs, etc.

-    Additionally, you can also pass any of `0`, `full`, `f` to get the whole message highlighted. (why?: If you ever need to highlight the full message which contains `pre`/`code` entities).
+  - you can also pass any of `0`, `full`, `f` to get the whole message highlighted. (why?: If you ever need to highlight the full message which contains `pre`/`code` entities).

     Take this message as an example:
     ```